Our largest city, Auckland is New Zealand’s commercial hub.

 Aucklanders can choose between a sophisticated urban lifestyle, living in the suburbs or moving a short distance to the countryside to live on a lifestyle block surrounded by farmland and native bush.

-Over 1.4 million people live in Auckland - around a third of New Zealand’s population.
+Over 1.7 million people live in Auckland - over a third of New Zealand’s population.
 It’s the region of choice for over half of new migrants.
 They’re drawn here by Auckland’s job opportunities, good climate, stunning natural environment with beautiful harbours, beaches, and parks and its vibrant, cosmopolitan centre.

 The city covers 5,000 square kilometres (1,900 square miles) and from just about anywhere within that area you can see the Sky Tower, the southern hemisphere’s tallest free-standing structure.
 Auckland is also known for the 15-plus extinct volcanic cones it is built around.

-Auckland is the nation’s economic powerhouse, accounting for 35% of New Zealand’s economic output, as measured by gross domestic product (GDP) and 33% of New Zealand’s paid employment.
+Auckland is the nation’s economic powerhouse, accounting for 38% of New Zealand’s economic output (GDP) and 36% of New Zealand’s paid employment.

 Auckland is warm, humid and changeable without extremes of temperature.